 Inadequate Source Code Security:

-If you don’t safeguard your source code, you’re effectively giving your competitive advantage—your intellectual protocol—away for free.
+If you don’t safeguard your source code, you’re effectively giving your competitive advantage—your intellectual property—away for free.
 Furthermore, source code frequently coexists with API or encryption keys, authentication tokens, user passwords, and other sensitive data that you do not want to be abused.

 Solution: You may avoid risky source code by using mobile app security testing tools that examine your source code for vulnerabilities on a regular or even continuous basis.
 Although human code reviews should still be performed to check for vulnerabilities, this may handle the majority of the code review effort.